abadid/cmsc424-spring2023/project2/README.md

 + https://www.postgresql.org/docs/14/plpgsql-trigger.html
 + https://stackoverflow.com/questions/708562/prevent-recursive-trigger-in-postgresql

+**HINT:** You will find that your triggers often end up invoking each other.
+Use the `pg_trigger_depth()` function to avoid recurssive trigger calls.

 ### Submission
 Add `queries.py` and `trigger.sql` to a zip file and submit it on gradescope.
+The autograder requires the two files to be in the root folder of the zip file to execute successfully.